cheersmas/react-placards/README.md

-# React Notification
+# React Banners

-A fancy notification component.
+A fancy banner component for react.